KeithTheDev/IYKYK/readme.md

 ## Next Steps

-One tested, I'll be leasing the bot to devs and/or sell the source code.
+Once tested, I'll be leasing the bot to devs and/or sell the source code.

 My Twitter/X is [@Eth_Moon_](https://x.com/Eth_Moon_) - get in touch for details.